polym8th/Harvest/README.md

 - Then I should be able to submit the article successfully, and it should be saved in the system with a date stamp.

 #### Delete an Article
-   - **As an authenticated user with the role of the Creator**, I want to delete my own articles so that I can remove outdated or unnecessary content.
+   -  As an authenticated user with the role of the Creator, I want to delete my own articles so that I can remove outdated or unnecessary content.
    - **Given** that I am an authenticated user/ Creator.
    - **Given** that I am an authenticated user/ Creator – I have privileges to delete only the articles that I created.